JnBrymn/JnBrymn.github.io/_posts/2021-03-06-recent-average-rate-limiters.md

 ## Does it Really Work?
 * decays to zero if there are no inputs
 * asymptotic convergence - A steady train converges to a(1/(1-e^(?)))  - if halflife is large then this converges to exact solution
-* if you really wanted to, you could
+* if you really wanted to, you could convert the the representation of an evently spaced train of discrete requests - but where do you put the offset - a NOW or at one timestamp away.
+It can be shown that the continuous rate is between these numbers, so I stick with that.

 ## Demo Time